 .NET is a Web services infrastructure that uses the same general concepts found in a J2EE Web services infrastructure.
 In my opinion, major corporations or major divisions of large corporations will adopt either .NET or J2EE Web services, or they'll stay with more traditional approaches to distributive systems.
 Both .NET and J2EE Web services revolutionize distributive systems -- and are not the next evolutionary phase.
 Assuming that both .NET and J2EE Web services are comparable (each company needs to make a self-evaluation), the choice will come down to dependency on one company (Microsoft).
 Once a company makes the financial commit to .NET, they must be prepared to work under the thumb of Microsoft and be prepared to pay the ongoing "Billy tax."
 That is, whenever Microsoft is missing their quarterly number all they need to do is raise licensing fees and those companies committed to .NET have little choice but to pay those fees.
 What are the trends to solve access rights problems related to UDDI?
 Is JAAS relevant in a way?
 Is the problem independent of UDDI itself?

 There are public sites that host UDDI registers that can be used by anyone.
 In fact, you used them to publish your own Web services today.
 By their nature, you should have rights to access UDDI public registries.
 However, access to a public UDDI registry only means that you access information about Web services that are published in that registry.
+That doesn't mean you can access those Web services.
+You will still need to obtain access rights to those Web services, which are granted by the owner of the Web services.
+Of course, a corporation can create its own UDDI registry on an intranet and extranet.
+Intranet-based UDDI registries can be to publish Web services internally to the company.
+Extranet-based UDDI registries can be used to publish Web services that are accessible to business partners.
+Does this mean that J2EE 1.4 has Web services capability built into it?
+Or does that make sense?

 This means that the new J2EE 1.4 specifications include Web services.
 Keep in mind that specifications are the Java community process requirements that manufacturers of JVM and Java compilers must incorporate into their products.
 Specifications affect APIs used by Java developers and APIs used by makers of JVM and Java compilers.
 What is the relationship between UDDI and SOAP?